evamh/Unity-Forest-Feeder-/README.md

+**NOTE:** Because of the large project size, the full repo is at this link: https://git.arts.ac.uk/22012837/CreativeMakingFinalProject

 # Forest Feeder

 As you wander around this 3D forest, you may come across rabbits.
 Some are hopping from place to place, some are resting, others are chatting amongst themselves.
 There's one thing they all have in common - they're hungry!